Fort Lawton Redevelopment

 For the Supplemental Environmental Impact Statement (SEIS)

 Incorporating feedback from the scoping phase, the City will conduct a detailed environmental study resulting in the Draft Supplemental Environmental Impact Statement (DSEIS).
 This document outlines the proposal’s objectives, environmental effects, and possible mitigation strategies.
-Following its release, there will be a 30 to 45-day period for public comments.
+Following its release, there will be a 30-day period for public comments.

 After reviewing the public feedback on the DSEIS, the City will publish the Final Supplemental Environmental Impact Statement (FSEIS).
 This final version will include comprehensive responses to all comments received during the draft phase.